graphql/graphql-spec/spec/Section 4 -- Introspection.md

 ## Type Name Introspection

-GraphQL supports type name introspection at any point within a query by the meta-field __typename: String! when querying against any Object, Interface, Union or Tagged types.
-It returns the name of the concrete type currently being queried, which will be an Object or Tagged type.
+GraphQL supports type name introspection at any point within a query by the meta-field `__typename: String!` when querying against any Object, Interface, Union or Tagged types.
+It returns the name of the concrete type currently being queried, which will be an Object or output Tagged type.

 This is most often used when querying against Interface or Union types to identify which actual type of the possible types has been returned.